 - Once the oven has reached 350F, add the turkey in and set a timer for 40 minutes

-- Once 40 minutes have passed and the timer is up, use a brush and dab the honey butter glaze over the turkey thighs.
+- Once 40 minutes have passed, use a brush and dab the honey butter glaze over the turkey thighs.
 If the butter has separated, use a fork to mix everything together until it is a paste again - it doesn't need to be smooth.

-- Once the timer is up, the turkey is done!
-It should have baked in the oven for a total of 70 minutes (1 hour and 10 minutes), and the internal temperature of the turkey should be at least 165degrees.
+- Put it back in the oven for another 20 minutes It should have baked in the oven for a total of 60 minutes.
+The final temperature of the turkey should be between 165-170F.

 - (Optional) If you like sweet and savoury dishes, try brushing on a 1/4 teaspoon to 1/2 teaspoon of honey on top of the turkey after you have removed it from the oven!